 Description

-My family requests this teriyaki chicken stir fry meal every week!
-It’s loaded with flavor, has a sweet and savory sauce, and comes together in 15 min.
+My family requests this chicken teriyaki stir-fry meal all the time!
+It’s loaded with flavor and has the best homemade sweet and savory sauce.

 Ingredients